 OPEC+ reduced oil production during the pandemic’s peak to address the weak oil demand due to coronavirus.
 Today, the meeting is to discuss this issue, and the question for them is if they should keep the supply cut at its current level or begin the process of reducing those supply cuts.
 Later today, we also have the US crude inventory data, and that is likely to bring higher volatility for WTI and Brent oil prices.

 The Dow futures are also gaining some lift due to a more optimistic tone from some of the Federal Reserve’s officials.
 For instance, St Louis chief, James Bullard, said that he is more confident about the US economic recovery during the second half of this year.
 He expected the US unemployment rate to be reduced significantly by the end of this year.

 The upcoming US industrial and Empire State manufacturing data are likely to be the focus among traders.
-A strong reading may trigger some more profit-taking in the gold price.
+A strong reading may trigger some more profit-taking by gold traders.

 Here is more on this:

 Moderna Stock and Vaccine News

 Moderna has been at the forefront of developing a coronavirus vaccine.
 Yesterday it came out with more positive news.
 A Covid-19 vaccine that was tested on 45 healthy adults confirmed a boost in their immune system.

 This trial study of the coronavirus vaccine by Moderna now paves the path for a bigger trial of this vaccine on nearly 30,000 healthy individuals.